jinpeng007/IdentityMgmtBook/12-app-access-control-at-scale.md

 Event-based invalidation offers a more sophisticated solution.
 When policies, roles, or attributes change, proactively clear relevant cache entries.
 This approach maintains security while maximizing cache efficiency but requires careful design to determine which cache entries are affected by each change.

 Many organizations implement different caching strategies for different types of decisions.
-At a healthcare company may use longer TTLs for non-sensitive read operations like viewing public health information, shorter TTLs for sensitive write operations like updating patient records, and no caching at all for critical security operations like granting admin access.
+A healthcare company may use longer TTLs for non-sensitive read operations like viewing public health information, shorter TTLs for sensitive write operations like updating patient records, and no caching at all for critical security operations like granting admin access.

 ### Hybrid Architectures: The Best of Both Worlds